FOCUS: ON RESOLUTION of FAMILY LAW DISPUTES...

 At first, the level of conflict may make mettā feel like a distant goal but with goodwill and commitment, on the part of all involved, resolution through MettāMEDIATION is possible.

-THREE COMMON QUESTIONS ABOUT MEDIATION
+THREE COMMON QUESTIONS ABOUT FAMILY MEDIATION

-1. Q: "Does the Mediator make decisions?"
+QUESTION: "Does the Mediator make decisions?"

-A: No. It is not the Mediator who makes decisions, IT IS THE PARTIES THEMSELVES.
+ANSWER: No. It is not the Mediator who makes decisions, IT IS THE PARTIES THEMSELVES.
 That is one of the reasons mediation is often preferable to other modalities of dispute resolution - the parties empower themselves and each other, with the assistance of the Mediator, to make their own decisions - about their children, about their property, about support issues, about their futures.

 A private process (as opposed to public court) in which a person selected by the parties makes decisions for them is called "arbitration".

-2. Q: " I would like to try mediation but I am worried that my spouse will pressure me, threaten me and make me agree to things to which I really do not want to agree.
+QUESTION: " I would like to try mediation but I am worried that my spouse will pressure me, threaten me and make me agree to things to which I really do not want to agree.
 There is a history of such pressure in our relationship.
 What can I do?"

-A: a two-part answer here - :
+ANSWER: A two-part answer is applicable here - :

 a.
 Pre-mediation "screening", to ensure that the case is suitable for mediation, is a vital and absolutely necessary element of the mediation process.
 The Mediator must ensure that each party would be participating in mediation based on the principle of self-determination, free of pressure, discomfort, duress and undue influence.